 People don’t always like that.
 Though I didn’t know it then, I had come whistling into a funeral.
 The area had suffered a devastating recession.
-Bad farm loans placed family owned properties in the hands of agribusiness.
-You could trade a working car for a house in Moline, Illinois.
-I had probably earned as much as a 23 year old waitress in NY as a mid level executive at John Deere.
+Bad farm loans placed family-owned properties in the hands of agribusiness.
+You could trade a working car for a house in Moline, Illinois at the time.
+I had probably earned as much as a 23-year-old waitress in New York as a mid-level executive at John Deere.
 I now know to pay attention when I step over economic lines.
-Someone told me what it was like to be a bartender in Portland Maine when some guy from Boston comes in bragging about the condo he just bought.
+Someone told me what it was like to be a bartender in Portland, Maine when some guy from Boston comes in bragging about the condo he just bought.
 His happy circumstance moved the goal of owning property in her home town away from her by a decade.
 She will spit in your drink.
 As the excited, fortunate Californian out of New York, many spit in my drink.

 What kind of art comes from that?

 Initially I hid in ceramics.
 I wasn’t part of their power structure, so no one was invested in making sure I knew I was nothing.
 I went back to sculpting from live models.
 I mixed up clay to the density of raw brick and bullied it into shapes with woodworking tools.
 I put forks and knives into clay and fired them, reducing plating to seared metal.
 In iron I made furious things: stuff that vaporized when the iron hit it.
 I found new topics from old: figures from the newspaper, businessmen, naked women.